 Cost of Living in Saudi Arabia

-The cost of living in Saudi Arabia currently places the country in line with middle cost living locations, and comparatively speaking, Saudi Arabian cities generally rank lower than most Middle Eastern cities in terms of international cost of living surveys.
-As an example, according to the Mercer Cost of Living Survey for 2012, Riyadh ranked as the 123rd most expensive city, and Jeddah came in at 186th out of just over 200 cities surveyed.
+The cost of living in Saudi Arabia currently places the country in line with middle cost of living locations and, comparatively speaking, Saudi Arabian cities generally rank lower than most Middle Eastern cities in terms of international cost of living surveys.

 Many highly skilled expats move to Saudi Arabia on lucrative relocation packages, which usually include subsidies for housing, transport, medical insurance, return tickets home for vacation and allowances for education for their children.
 Those granted these benefits will find that the cost of living in Saudi Arabia can be quite reasonable and they can enjoy a rather luxurious lifestyle when all these expenses are already taken care of.